How you can teach your child a language you don’t speak

 Start learning the language yourself

+You can raise a bilingual child even if you don’t speak a second language yourself.
 One thing to remember is to make things as natural as possible.
 Just as they would learn to kick a ball or ride a bike, it can be a challenge, but it should be fun.
 Children don’t need to be forced to learn a language, they need guidance and practice, and over time with enough exposure they have the potential to become bilingual.

 “Play is often talked about as if it were a relief from serious learning.
 But for children play is serious learning.
 Play is really the work of childhood.” – Fred Rogers